rootstrap/validate/CONTRIBUTING.md

-**IMPORTANT:** replace all the instances of "rootstrap/your-library-name" with the actual library name or remove if doesn't apply
+**IMPORTANT:** replace all the instances of "rootstrap/validate" with the actual library name or remove if doesn't apply

 ## Got a question or problem?

 Please, do not open issues for the general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [StackOverflow](http://stackoverflow.com/questions/tagged/your-library-name) where maintainers are looking at questions tagged with `your-library-name`.
+You've got much better chances of getting your question answered on [StackOverflow](http://stackoverflow.com/questions/tagged/validate) where maintainers are looking at questions tagged with `rootstrap-validate`.

 StackOverflow is a much better place to ask questions since: